This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 ‘What should I do instead of hitting/spanking my children?’

 ‘How will my child learn to listen to me?‘.
 He will.
 Because he loves you and wants to cooperate with you.
-Because he feels safe with you, seen and connected, so his thinking brain works well and he is able to learn whatever you have to teach him.
+When he feels safe with you, seen and connected, his ‘thinking’ brain works well and he is able to learn whatever you have to teach him.

 Keep in mind that the impulse to hit doesn’t make you a bad parent, it doesn’t reflect your parenting but the hard times you’ve been through.

-If you can find someone to listen to you while you remember and talk about what it felt as a child to be hit by your parent, that will, in time, heal the hurt and you will start to interact with your child from a better place.
+If you can find someone to listen to you while you remember and talk about what it felt like to be a child and be hit by your parent.
+That will, in time, heal the hurt and you will start to interact with your child from a better place.